lemoineat/pivotalzibot/README.md

 ## nginx

-Replace the DOMAINE_NAME occurences (for instance my.cool.domain.name.com) in `pivotalzibot_nginx`, move `pivotalzibot_nginx` in `/etc/nginx/sites-available/`, run `ln -s /etc/nginx/sites-available/pivotalzibot_nginx /etc/nginx/sites-enabled/pivotalzibot_nginx`, check the config with `nginx -t` (you may need to comment the lines begining by ssl first), then run `systemctl restart nginx` to load your config.
-Run `sudo certbot certonly --webroot -w /usr/local/share/pivotalzibot/ -d DOMAINE_NAME` (replace DOMAINE_NAME) to get the ssl certificat.
+Replace the DOMAINE_NAME occurences (for instance my.cool.domain.name.com) in `trackerzibot_nginx`, move `trackerzibot_nginx` in `/etc/nginx/sites-available/`, run `ln -s /etc/nginx/sites-available/trackerzibot_nginx /etc/nginx/sites-enabled/trackerzibot_nginx`, check the config with `nginx -t` (you may need to comment the lines begining by ssl first), then run `systemctl restart nginx` to load your config.
+Run `sudo certbot certonly --webroot -w /usr/local/share/trackerzibot/ -d DOMAINE_NAME` (replace DOMAINE_NAME) to get the ssl certificat.
 If you commented the ssl lines, uncomment them and rerun `nginx -t` and `systemctl restart nginx`.

 ## supervisord

-If you use supervisord you can put the repository in `/usr/local/share/`,  and move `pivotalzibot.conf` in `/etc/supervisor/conf.d/`, then run `supervisorctl reread`, then `supervisorctl update` to update supervisor.
+If you use supervisord you can put the repository in `/usr/local/share/`,  and move `trackerzibot.conf` in `/etc/supervisor/conf.d/`, then run `supervisorctl reread`, then `supervisorctl update` to update supervisor.
 You can check if it works with `supervisorctl status`.

 (currently `supervisorctl stop` cant kill the bot, you can use `sudo pkill gunicorn`)